davidepedranz/DB_2015/README.md

-# Databases - Univertity of Trento - spring 2015
+# Databases 2015 - Univertity of Trento
 This repository contains some exercises given in the Databases class at the University of Trento (Italy) in the spring semester 2015.
 Following a description of the exercises.